 Alderbrook Resort opened their doors on Hood Canal in 1913 – accessible only by boat for those looking for the ultimate Northwest getaway.
 Things have changed over 105 year making the trek to this Northwest gem less arduous, and more delicious!

-Opening scene: Feet kicked up against hood canal’s seawall as I settle into a waterside Adirondack chair.
+Opening scene: Feet kicked up against hood canal’s seawall as I settle into a comfortable waterside adirondack chair.
 Crackling fire with a gathering of family and friends.
 Herons wade and dip – finding their treasures in the ebbing tide.
 Loons calling out in the distance.
 Cormorants with wings extended atop every available post.
 The subtle smell of a century’s old cedar forest is my backdrop and Lady Alderbrook’s gentle purr beckons me to climb aboard for a quick trip to beachside bliss.